jvenkit1/malloc-clone/README.md

 Understand the idea behind malloc and build a simple clone to allocate and free memory.

 # Todo:
-1. Play around with mmap, sbrk and free
+1. Play around with mmap, sbrk and free.
 2. Write a first fit allocator for allocating memory.
+3. Write implementations for malloc, calloc and realloc.

 # Program:
 To run the program, compile via the gcc compiler: `gcc mmap-example.c -o mmap-example` <br/>